1Password/for-open-source/README.md

 ## Requirements

-To apply, you need to be a core contributor for an active open source project that is at least 30 days old.
-We’ll also accept applications from the organisers of community meetups and events, as well as some conferences.
+To apply, you need to be a core contributor for an active open-source project that is at least 30 days old.
+We’ll also accept applications from the organizers of community meetups and events, as well as some conferences.

-Projects need to use a standard open source license and must be non-commercial.
+Projects need to use a standard open-source license and must be non-commercial.
 If your company is looking for an enterprise password manager, check out [1Password Business](https://1password.com/business/).

-If you're not sure if your project meets these requirements, ask us [@1Password](https://twitter.com/1password) or opensource@1password.com.
+If you're not sure if your project meets these requirements, ask us at [@1Password](https://twitter.com/1password) or opensource@1password.com.

 ## Membership details

 - You'll receive a membership to [1Password Teams](https://1password.com/teams).
 - You can invite core contributors to your team account.
-- Team members can use the 1Password apps on all devices — Mac, Windows, iOS, Android, Linux, Chrome OS and web.
+- Team members can use the 1Password apps on all devices — Mac, Windows, iOS, Android, Linux, Chrome OS, and the web.
 - Your membership does not expire.
 If you signed up before November 26, 2021, please contact opensource@1password.com to convert your two-year membership into one that doesn't need to be renewed.
 - Memberships cannot be transferred or sold.